basefarm/aws-session-tool/README.md

 from previous calls to get_session The session credentials are then used to assume the given role.

-This command will also set the AWS_CONSOLE_URL containing a pre-signed url for console access.

-The session credentials for the assumed role will replace the current session in the shell environment.
-The only way to retrieve the current session after an assume_role is to have stored your session using get_session with the -s option and then to import them again using get_session -r command.

 The assumed role credentials will only be valid for one hour, this is a limitation in the underlaying AWS assume_role function.

 The selected role alias will be cached in the AWS_ROLE_ALIAS environment variable, so you do not have to provide it on subsequent calls to assume_role.

-Roles are configured in ~/.aws/roles.cfg in addition to the company-wide roles.

 ## get_console_url